akamolphat/PhD_thesis/README.md

 └── README.md
 ```

-The title of each folder corresponds to the chapters in the Thesis.
+The title of each folder corresponds to each chapter in the thesis.
+Each folder contains its own README.md file.